turinova/erp_turinova_new/docs/BARCODE_DISPLAY_FEATURE_2025-01-28.md

 **Date:** 2025-01-28
 **Status:** ✅ COMPLETE
-**Feature:** EAN-13 barcode display on order detail pages
+**Feature:** Code 128 barcode display on order detail pages

 ---

 ## 📋 Overview

-This feature displays a scannable EAN-13 barcode on order detail pages, positioned next to the company information.
+This feature displays a scannable Code 128 barcode on order detail pages, positioned next to the company information.
 The barcode is generated from the production assignment's barcode field and can be scanned with a physical barcode scanner.

 ---

 ## 🎯 Requirements

-- Display EAN-13 barcode on order detail page
+- Display Code 128 barcode on order detail page
 - Position: Same row as company info (left column)
 - Only show when barcode exists (after production assignment)
 - Scannable with physical barcode scanner